Tag Archives: applying studded tiresd

 This Bike Pic Thursday, we caught this biker chick out having fun along the Minnesota River bottoms near Bloomington, MN.

-Can I ride an electric bike when it’s cold or wet?
+Can I ride an e-bike when it’s cold, snow, or wet?

-Electric bikes can be used in cold or wet weather like most standard bicycles.
-However, you may need some accessories (like rain gear or studded tires for winter) to ride safely.
+Electric assist bikes (e-bikes) are fun to ride in cold, snowy, or wet weather.
+However, just like a standard bicycle, you may need some accessories (like rain gear or studded tires for winter) for comfort and safety.
 Most e-bike models also provide a high-quality, water-resistant casing to protect your battery when wet and cold.
 You can ride an e-bike at any temperature, but the colder it is, the more it may impact the battery’s range.
 So bring your battery (or the entire bike + battery) inside if you’re not riding it, if possible.
-Do not leave the battery on the bike if parking the e-bike outside in the winter at any time.

 Riding an e-bike in cold weather